Temasys/SkylinkJS/demo/README.md

 `candidateGenerationState`, `channelClose`, `channelError`, `channelMessage`, `channelOpen`, `dataChannelState`, `dataTransferState`, `handshakeProgress`, `incomingMessage`, `incomingStream`, `mediaAccessError`, `mediaAccessSuccess`, `peerConnectionState`, `peerJoined`, `peerLeft`, `peerRestart`, `peerUpdated`, `readyStateChange`, `roomLock`

 ### demo/audio-only-call
-In this demo, it contains a simple example how you can use Skylink to make an audio only call.
+In this demo, you can find an example of how you can use Skylink to make an audio only call.

 ##### Functionalities covered
 `init()`, `joinRoom()`